metabookmarks/lagom-silhouette/readme.md

 # Lagom silhouette

-This is a [sihouette](https://www.silhouette.rocks/) integration attempt for lagom.
+This is a [sihouette](https://www.silhouette.rocks/) on progress integration attempt for lagom.

 ## Usage